peterlaursen/abf/README.txt

-f - Move to the first section. l - Move to the last section. b - Move to the next section as defined by the Daisy book. v or c - Pause the daisy book x - Resume playback z - Move to the previous section
+f - Move to the first section. l - Move to the last section. b - Move to the next section as defined by the Daisy book. v or c - Pause the ABF book x - Resume playback z - Move to the previous section
 < - The less than character lowers the volume.